NagrajN/typescript-docset/README.md

 This is TypeScript DocSet with some indexing.
 The source of this Doc Set is the Microsoft TypeScript Specification.
 I built it so I can use the docset with Dash on my Mac.

-## Doc Set
+### Doc Set

-The docset is in TypeScript.docset directory.
+The docset is the TypeScript.docset directory.
 You can add this directly in Dash or similar tooling

-## Parser
+### Parser

 The parser directory contains a simple Java Script Parser that runs on Node.
 To run the parser use "npm install" for required dependencies and then "node parser.js".